suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 The encryptor forms an SecObj header using the KID value provided.

+The encryption procedure is as follows:

+1. From thre MoqObject to obtain MOQT object payload as the plaintext to encrypt.
+Get the GroupID and ObjectId from the MOQT object envelope.

+2. Retrieve the `secobj_key` and `secobj_salt` matching the KID.

+3. Form the nonce by as described in {{nonce}}.

+4. From the aad input as described in {{aad}}.

+5. Apply the AEAD encryption function with secobj_key, nonce, aad and ciphertext as inputs.

-The final SecureObject is formed from the SecObject Header, follow by the MOQT transport headers, followed by the output of the encryption.
+The final SecureObject is formed from the MOQT transport headers, then the KID encdodec as a minimuim length variale length integer as defined in MoQT, follow by the followed by the output of the encryption.

 Below figure depicts the encryption process described